suganthv24/SaveBite/README.md

-# 🍽️ Food Waste Reduction Tracker (Phase I - Console)
+# 🍽️ SAVE BITE (Phase I - Console)

 ## 📌 Project Overview
-The **Food Waste Reduction Tracker** is a Java-based console application designed to help individuals and households minimize food waste.
+The **Save Bite** is a Java-based console application designed to help individuals and households minimize food waste.
 In this **Phase I**, the project focuses on **basic food inventory management** through the terminal.
 Users can:
 - Add food items with details (name, quantity, expiry date).
 - View all stored food items.
 - Remove consumed/expired items.
 - Track expiry dates to avoid unnecessary waste.

-This project lays the foundation for the later phases:
-- **Phase II**: Database Integration
-- **Phase III**: JavaFX GUI with advanced features

 ---